paritytech/governance-ui/README.md

 Anyone can register themselves as a delegate.

-To add a new delegate, edit [this file](assets/data/polkadot/delegates.json).
+To add a new delegate, edit [this file](assets/data/polkadot/delegates.json) and push a pull request.
+Once approved, changes will be transparently picked up and made available to anyone in the application.

 The following table outlines the structure of a `delegate` entry: